-Extra Credit: Understand that when taken down to the most basic level, all of us have only four or five primary needs.
-Those needs are food/water, clothing, shelter, transportation (for most of us), and health care.
+Extra Credit: At the most basic level, all of us have only four or five primary needs.
+Those needs are food/water, clothing, shelter, transportation, and health care.
 Everything else is a want.

 4. You don’t know how much money you spend.

-It’s pretty simple: What you save is the difference between how much you make and how much you spend — but it’s tough to save anything if you don’t know how much you can afford to save.
+It’s simple: What you save is the difference between how much you make and how much you spend — but it’s tough to save anything if you don’t know how much you can afford to save.
 So look at your expenses and determine exactly how much money you’re spending and where it’s going.

 Extra Credit: Audit your expenses by writing down everything you spend your money on for a couple months.
 The trick is to be as detailed as possible; use a spreadsheet to capture even the smallest purchases.
 Assign categories for your expenditures such as: housing, automobile, groceries, utilities, and entertainment.

 5. Your tastes exceed your spending capability.

 Extra Credit: Ratchet your tastes down a notch or three — and stop making lame excuses.